 Figure 2.
 Tandem running behavior of each species.
 (A) Proportion of time in each state during observation.
 Each bar represents one pair.
 (B-C) Interspecific comparison of the traveled distance during each tandem running event.

 Ancestral state of tandem running behavior

+Include here a paragraph on the divergence times of sexual lineages?

 Previous studies on genus level ancestral state reconstruction and fossil record suggested that the ancestor of Kalotermitidae exhibited tandem running behavior [11,30].
 At the same time, tandem running is highly variable within Kalotermitidae, where some showed tandem running, but some do not even within the same genus [11].
 To reconstruct the evolutionary process of tandem running, we performed the species level ancestral state reconstruction, using the mitochondrial genome phylogeny and published datasets.